eclipse/mraa/README.md

 Installing for Node.js only
 ---------------------------

-> Note: Node.js 7.0.0+ is not currntly supported.
+> Note: Node.js 7.0.0+ is not currently supported.
 You'll have to downgrade to 6.x.x.

 You can also install just the node.js mraa module by using npm.
 You will need a C++ compiler and the node development headers, however it's not required to